 Optimize Your Design with Simulation

 Identify optimal materials for your design without sacrificing time, budget, or resources.
 The materials you use are essential variables in a successful thermal management strategy.
 You should use a robust simulation strategy to ensure your chosen materials make the grade.

 Simulation allows you to model the performance of any material or textile under any condition.
 You can also analyze many variants of your material without having to create multiple prototypes.
 Your optimization can be done virtually and verified in testing.
 This process enables faster production while saving you time and resources.

-Using TAITherm, you are offered a robust simulation method that can produce fast, transient simulations, include human thermal comfort analysis, and account for moisture transport and its effects on your thermal analysis.
+TAITherm offers a robust simulation method that can produce fast, transient simulations, include human thermal comfort analysis, and account for moisture transport and its effects on your thermal analysis.